Central Sulawesi: Contemporary era

 Japanese forces landed in Luwuk on 15 May 1942.
 The Japanese succeeded in expelling the Dutch and taking control of Central Sulawesi in just a short time.
 During the Japanese occupation, people's lives were increasingly depressed and the misery of all people's activities was only intended to support Japanese warfare.
 This situation lasted until Japan surrendered to the Allies and was followed by the proclamation of the independence of the Republic of Indonesia.
 At the beginning of independence, Central Sulawesi was part of the Sulawesi province.
 The Dutch attempted to return to the region, resulting in a bloody war between the Dutch and the Indonesian.
 After the Dutch–Indonesian Round Table Conference, the Dutch recognize Indonesia and withdrew from the region.

 The present Central Sulawesi was initially part of North Sulawesi with the capital in Manado, but was separated on 13 April 1964.

 Between 1999 and 2001 the region has been plagued by inter-religious violence between Muslims and Christians, where over 1,000 people were killed.
 The Malino II Accord was thus made in 2001.
 However, riots erupted again in September 2006 on the Christian dominated areas of Central Sulawesi, after the execution by firing squad of three Roman Catholics convicted of leading Christian militants during the violence of the early first decade of the 21st century.
 The riots appeared to be aimed at government authorities, not Muslims.

 In 2010, Abu Wardah, also known as Santoso, declared the formation of the East Indonesia Mujahideen (Indonesian: Mujahidin Indonesia Timur - MIT) in the jungles of Poso.
 He aimed to topple the Indonesian government and create an Islamic State.
 The group has pledged allegiance to the Islamic State of Iraq and the Levant.
 Initially, MIT scores victory against the Indonesian government, killing many police and army personnel.
 In response, the government launched Operation Tinombala, a joint police-armed force operation to destroy the group.
 Many insurgents were killed or captured during the ensuing operation.
-Santoso was killed on 18 July 2016 by the Indonesian police after two years of hiding in the jungles near Poso, Sulawesi.
+Santoso was killed on 18 July 2016 by the Indonesian police after two years of hiding in the jungles near Poso, Central Sulawesi.

 On 28 September 2018, a shallow, large earthquake struck in the neck of the Minahasa Peninsula, with its epicentre located in the mountainous Donggala Regency.
 The magnitude 7.5 quake was located 77 km away from the provincial capital Palu and was felt as far away as Samarinda on East Kalimantan and also in Tawau, Malaysia.
-The 6.1 magnitude foreshock occurred at 15:00 local time while the 7.5 magnitude earthquake on the evening caused severe destruction in Palu city, Donggala Regency and Sigi Regency, destroying hundreds of structures.
+The 6.1 magnitude foreshock occurred at 15:00 local time while the 7.5 magnitude earthquake on the evening caused severe destruction in Palu City, Donggala Regency, and Sigi Regency, destroying hundreds of structures.
 At least 2,256 people are confirmed dead after the disaster and more than 10,000 others injured, of which 4,612 were seriously injured.
 More than 70,000 houses are reported to be damaged, forcing tens of thousands of people to live in shelters and tents.